 Several years ago I wrote about having more than one administrator for your Facebook page as a safety net on your account.
 Well, recently 2 million people received a Facebook ban including yours truly.
-Ever since 2020 many are Facebook Twitter Instagram banned, some for no reason.
-Of course, you know how former President Trump banned from Facebook became a permanent thing.
+Ever since 2020 many are banned from Facebook, Twitter, and Instagram, some for no reason.

 For me, it happened on a Friday evening all at the same time with 2 million others.
 Was the Facebook ban intentional or an error?

-Or could the event had been part of the Facebook censorship coming down on innocent people?
+Or could the event have been part of the Facebook censorship coming down on innocent people?
 I’m not sure at this point.